 Vector Control: Rodent Abatement Program

-As of January 2009, with the implementation of Ordinance 159-08, our Rodent Abatement efforts will be both a proactive and complaint-based program to identify and control rat and mice infestations in the City and County of San Francisco.
+San Francisco's Rodent Abatement efforts are a proactive and complaint-based program to identify and control rat and mice infestations in the City and County of San Francisco.

 The three important urban rodents are Norway rats, Roof rats and House mice .
 The Norway rat, also called the brown, wharf or sewer rat, can be found virtually everywhere humans live.
 They are attracted to areas that provide a wealth of hiding places and easy access to food.
 The roof rat, an agile climber, is more at home in the city, with its wires and tall buildings.
 House mice can establish long-term residence in homes and offices.
 They are well adapted to life without a steady water supply, and are able to survive long periods on cereals and food scraps.